Bhavik-Ardeshna/Llama-CuPy/README.md

-# GPU Accelerated LLAMA using CuPY.
+# GPU Accelerated Llama using CuPY.